 If a child becomes unwell at school we will contact parents.
 We ask that parents keep home/work contact numbers up to date to minimise delays.
 In the unlikely event of an emergency we will call an ambulance and a member of staff will accompany the child to hospital, staying with them until a parent can arrive.

-Medicines cannot be administered by a member of school staff, nor should children be sent to school with cough sweets, creams or lotions etc. If a child needs to take medicine during the school day arrangements should be made for a parent to visit during break or lunchtime to administer the medicine.
+Medicines can only be administered by a member of school staff if the Administering Medication form has been completed.
 For cases of long term illness please discuss your child’s medical needs with the school.
 Children requiring asthma inhalers or an epi-pen should have a named inhaler or epi-pen and the School Office must be made aware of this need.

 We welcome and support pupils with medical conditions.
 We provide children with medical conditions with the same opportunities and access to activities (both school based and out of school) as other pupils.
 The Supporting Pupils with Medical Conditions policy outlines the procedures.
 The policy is available via the link below.